A Lifetime with autoimmune basal ganglia encephalitis

 “I told you it was you!” that thought gave me a panic attack, and the OCD circus started.
 For ten years, I obsessively researched why the plane crashed.
 I knew it was not logical, but my anxiety didn’t let me stop until I was 100% sure.
 If I was not 100% sure, there was always a chance that I was responsible.

-I understood that something was not right with me, and I decided to get help.
+I understood something was wrong with me, so I decided to get help.
 It was the best decision I ever made in my life.
 I was diagnosed with OCD and started therapy and medication.
-After a lot of struggle, I am now recovered and living a happy life.
+After a lot of struggle, I am recovered and living a happy life.

 Helpful resources on autoimmune encephalitis